BlackBerry (film): Plot

 In 2007, RIM's upcoming pitch of the BlackBerry Bold to Verizon is thrown into chaos when Steve Jobs announces the iPhone, much to Lazaridis and Fregin's irritation.
 Balsillie, a hockey fan with a long-term ambition of owning an NHL team, is occupied with trying to purchase the Pittsburgh Penguins, forcing Lazaridis to pitch the Bold with Fregin instead.
 When it goes poorly, he panics and impulsively promises them the BlackBerry Storm, a touchscreen device.
-As he finally agrees with Purdy's suggestion to outsource the labor of the Storm to China, he insults Fregin during an argument.
+As Lazaridis finally agrees with Purdy's suggestion to outsource the labor of the Storm to China, he insults Fregin during an argument.
 Fregin later quits RIM as a result.

-Balsillie becomes nervous when he sees the iPhone's projected sales and tries to arrange a meeting with the AT&T CEO, only to learn that the Penguins sale is being finalized that day.
+Balsillie becomes nervous when he sees the iPhone's projected sales and tries to arrange a meeting with the CEO of AT&T, only to learn that the Penguins sale is being finalized that day.
 He prioritizes the Penguins but is rejected when the NHL owners reveal knowledge of his plan to move the team to Hamilton, which they learned of through his boasting to Yankowski.
 The US SEC raid RIM after learning that Balsillie hired the engineers in 2003 with illegally backdated stock options, threatening Lazaridis with legal action.
 Balsillie misses his chance to meet with AT&T's CEO, who snubs Balsillie by hinting that AT&T's partnership with Apple is predicated on the fact that data usage has superseded phone minutes as a priority.
 Balsillie returns to RIM to find that Lazaridis has exposed him to the SEC, leaving Lazaridis as the sole CEO of RIM.

 One year later, the Storms arrive from China, but Lazaridis finds them to be laden with bugs and can hear buzzing when he holds one to his ear.
-As he begins manually fixing the buzzing phones one by one, the closing titles reveal that the Storms were almost universally inoperable and Verizon sued RIM to cover the financial loss.
-Lazaridis resigned as CEO in 2012, Balsillie avoided jail, and Fregin secretly became one of the richest men in the world by selling his stock in 2007.
-At the height of its success, the BlackBerry phones made up 45% of the cell phone market and is now 0% in the present day, with BlackBerry phones no longer being produced.
+He begins manually fixing the buzzing phones one by one.

+Captions over the film's closing titles reveal that the Storms were almost universally inoperable and Verizon sued RIM to cover the financial loss.
+Lazaridis resigned as CEO in 2012, Balsillie avoided jail, and Fregin had secretly became one of the richest men in the world by selling his stock in 2007 after he left RIM.
+At the height of RIM's success, BlackBerry phones made up 45% of the cell phone market; today their market share is 0%, and BlackBerry phones are no longer produced.